-Fraunhofer lines are absorption lines in the Sun's optical spectrum that were found centuries ago, being the obvious ones.
+Fraunhofer lines are absorption lines in the Sun's optical spectrum that were identified centuries ago, being the easiest to detect.
 Some are revealed to be multiple lines by current spectral resolution, totaling thousands, that include (narrow) emission lines.
-Their original Fraunhofer line labels are mostly unused now, but occasionally seen.
-Each label is a letter, optionally with a subscript, with upper-case an lower-case letters indicating different lines, and upper-case letters A through K being for the prominent lines.
+Their original Fraunhofer line labels are uncommon now, but occasionally seen.
+Each label is a letter, optionally with a subscript, with upper-case an lower-case letters indicating different lines, with upper-case letters A through K for the prominent lines.
 Note that some are actually the result of Earth atmosphere, which affected all solar observation at the time of their discovery.
 Examples:

 |D1||589.6||neutral sodium (Na I)|